jwadhams/json-logic/index.md

 ```js
 ( (3 > 1) && (1 < 3) )
 ```

+JsonLogic is, effectively, an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), so order of operations is unambiguous.

 ### Data-Driven

 Obviously these rules aren't very interesting if they can only take static literal data.
 Typically `jsonLogic` will be called with a rule object and a data object.
 You can use the `var` operator to get attributes of the data object: